icaew-digital-archive/icaew-digital-archive-handbook/docs/admin-guides/preservica/downloading-streamamg-videos.md

 ## Part 2: Exporting StreamAMG Metadata

-For best results, use Firefox for this process.
+> **Tip:** For best results, use Firefox for this process.
 The XML output might not render correctly in Chrome.

 This process involves using the [API Test Console](https://mp.streamamg.com/api_v3/testme/index.php) and the [xml-to-csv.py script](https://github.com/icaew-digital-archive/digital-archiving-scripts/blob/main/xml_to_csv.py).